Azure/azure-sdk-for-js/sdk/storage/storage-queue/README.md

 ### Authenticate the client

 Azure Storage supports several ways to authenticate.
-In order to interact with the Storage Service you'll need to create an instance of a Storage client - `QueueServiceClient` or `QueueClient` for example.
+In order to interact with the Azure Queue Storage service you'll need to create an instance of a Storage client - `QueueServiceClient` or `QueueClient` for example.
 See [Create the queue service client](#create-the-queue-service-client) to learn more about authentication.

 - [Azure Active Directory](#with-defaultazurecredential-from-azureidentity-package)
 - [Shared Key](#with-storagesharedkeycredential)